openstf/adbkit-apkreader/README.md

 ### ApkReader

+#### ApkReader.MANIFEST

+A convenience constant with the value `'AndroidManifest.xml'`.
+Can use useful with other API methods in certain circumstances.

 #### ApkReader.open(file)

 Alternate syntax to manually creating an ApkReader instance.
 Currently, only files are supported, but support for streams might be added at some point.